apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 ### `nanvl`

-Returns the first of its arguments that is not _NaN_.
+Returns the first argument if it's not _NaN_.
-Returns the second of its argument otherwise.
+Returns the second argument otherwise.

 ```
 nanvl(expression_x, expression_y)